Stogas/feedback-api/README.md

 }
 ```

-To update a satisfaction report, submit this:
+To update a report, submit this:
 ```
-PATCH /submit/satisfaction
+PATCH /submit/report

 HTTP headers:
 X-Feedback-Submit-Token: <value of API_SUBMIT_TOKEN>